Cave of Nicanor: Site description

 There are two burial caves that can be accessed from a hewn rectangular courtyard.
 The architectural plan of the cave, the artistic style, and finds within it, allow the cave to be dated to the middle of the first century CE.
 Byzantine pottery found at the bottom of the shafts in the yard and two crosses engraved on the wall of the main room, show that use of the cave continued until the Byzantine period.

 The burial cave containing Nicanor's ossuary is typical of the Second Temple period.
 It contains four burial halls, each with a number of burial niches.
 In the passages between the halls, rock depressions indicate that the entrances were decorated with stone slabs, a phenomenon unique to this cave.
 The second cave, consisting of a single burial hall opens to the right, on the eastern side of the courtyard.

 The Nicanor ossuary

-The British Museum website describes the ossuary as bearing two inscriptions, one in Greek ("Bones of the family of Nicanor the Alexandrian who made the gates"), and one in Hebrew ("Nicanor Alexa").
+The ossuary bears two inscriptions: one in Greek, reading 'The ossuary of Nicanor of Alexandria, who made the gates,' followed by another in Hebrew, written in formal Jewish script, stating 'Nicanor Alexa,' identifying him as 'Nicanor the Alexandrian.'

 Nicanor's ossuary is engraved with geometric patterns, with rough red-painted decoration on the lid.
 The inscriptions appear at one end.